smarani19/DSA/README.md

 This repository consists of almost all the DSA questions and concepts i have gone through so far.
-This consists mainly the solutions to Kunal Kushwaha's DSA sheet along with a few concepts and questions solved by Love Babbar and Strivers.
+This consists mainly the solutions to Kunal Kushwaha's DSA sheet along with a few concepts and questions covered by Love Babbar and Strivers.